-A robust succession plan not only benefits the organization but is also advantageous for the employees.
+A robust succession plan benefits the organisation and is advantageous for the employees.
 For the organization, it ensures that critical positions are not left vacant for long, helps retain home-grown talent, reduces risk and cost associated with rushed and unplanned hiring, and minimizes interruptions in business processes.

 While most organizations understand the need and necessity for a succession plan, very few of them get it right.
 Some start too late, and some do not get a strong process in place.

-- Adopt a Top-Down Approach: For successful succession planning, senior leaders’ support and participation is needed.
-A good succession plan should be initiated from the top management and should cover all the critical positions starting from CEO, CFO, and the heads of various departments.
+For successful succession planning, senior leaders’ support and participation are needed.
+A good succession plan should be initiated by the top management and should cover all the critical positions starting from the CEO, CFO, and the heads of various departments.

-2. Plan in Advance: Succession planning is not a spur of the moment or spontaneous activity.
+Succession planning is not a spur-of-the-moment or spontaneous activity.
 It needs advanced and meticulous planning.
 For example, succession planning for a CEO should start the day a new CEO takes over so that you have at least 3 – 5 years to assess candidates, identify potential successors and groom them.
 When the time comes, you can choose the best fit from the ready candidates to take over.

 Once this list is ready, create a list of the skills required and the personality type required to lead the position.
 This information will help you in vetting candidates for the role and help in streamlining the succession planning process.